SDGforskning/sdg-strings/SDG01_query_action_WoS.md

 >
 > 1.5.4 Proportion of local governments that adopt and implement local disaster risk reduction strategies in line with national disaster risk reduction strategies

+This target is interpreted to cover research about improving the resilience and reducing impacts of disasters for the poor and those in vulnerable situations.
 We consider "climate-related extreme events and other economic, social and environmental shocks and disasters" to cover all kinds of disasters.

 We have used the hazards listed in <a id="disasters">[Murray et al., (2021)](#f4)</a> to make a list of disasters based on their classification of hazards into hydrological/meteorological, geohazards, environmental, chemical, biological, technological, and societal.

-This query consists of 1 phrase.

-##### Phrase 1:

-*The basic structure is as follows:: action + disaster + vulnerable groups*

 The target is limited to "the poor and those in vulnerable situations".
 Disabled people, children, elderly people and pregnant women are included as groups in "vulnerable situations".
-We have also included least-developed countries as part of the string, based on the assumption that these may be in a more vulnerable position when it comes to disasters.
+We have also included least-developed countries, based on the assumption that these may be in a more vulnerable position when it comes to disasters.

+This query consists of 1 phrase.
+The basic structure is *action + disaster + vulnerable groups*.

 ```Ceylon =
 TS=